pjueon/JetsonGPIO/docs/using_from_docker_container.md

-# Using the library from a docker container
+# Using *JetsonGPIO* from a docker container
-The following describes how to use the JetsonGPIO library from a docker container.
+The following describes how to use *JetsonGPIO* from a docker container.

 ## Preparing the docker image
 ### Pulling from Docker hub
-A pre-built image that contains JetsonGPIO is available on docker hub([pjueon/jetson-gpio](https://hub.docker.com/r/pjueon/jetson-gpio/)).
+A pre-built image that contains *JetsonGPIO* is available on docker hub([pjueon/jetson-gpio](https://hub.docker.com/r/pjueon/jetson-gpio/)).

 ```shell
 docker pull pjueon/jetson-gpio